roaaabushaqrah/PHP-OOP/README.md

 # PHP-OOP
-Create a javascript program using oop to create two class Class student
+Create a PHP program using oop to create two class Class student
 Class Teacher